DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Introduction

 \section{Introduction}

-Prediction of the future motion of surrounding road users is essential for the safe operation of an autonomous vehicle.
+Prediction of the future motion of surrounding road users is essential for the safe operation of an autonomous vehicle (AV).
+Road scenarios such as intersections, merges and roundabouts require significant interaction between agents in the scene, where agent behaviour is influenced by the presence of nearby agents, as well as reactions to actions that other agents take.
 In order to support planning, a predictor needs to estimate the future states of the surrounding road users based on observations of their recent history, and to estimate the risk of conflict for possible ego actions.

-Road scenarios such as intersections, merges and roundabouts require significant interaction between agents in the scene, where agent behaviour is influenced by the presence of nearby agents, as well as reactions to actions that other agents take.
-The INTERACTION dataset~\cite{zhan2019interaction} covers such interactive scenarios.
+A planning system used in interactive scenarios needs to consider different possible actions that other vehicles may take, and the futures that result from different actions.
+In order to explore these futures, a supporting predictor needs to be computationally fast, and to provide accurate predictions that represent the expected distribution of future states of each agent.
+Many combinations of actions may be possible, so an interactive predictor needs to be fast in order to allow different futures to be explored.

-Existing methods that have used the INTERACTION dataset such as~\cite{janjovs2021starnet, scibior2021imagining, gilles2021gohome} are examples of predictors that are able to capture ground-truth behaviours with one of a set of predicted trajectory modes, as evaluated using minimum average- or final-displacement error (minADE/FDE) and miss-rate (MR) (see Section~\ref{app:eval_details} for a definition).
-These measures compare the closest predicted mode with the ground-truth.
-A limitation of these evaluations is that additional predicted modes (other than the closest) do not affect scoring, thus no assessment takes place of whether the model is also predicting possibilities that are unlikely to occur.
+Existing predictors addressing this task have encoded predictions using a fixed number of mode samples, for example using 6 predicted trajectories encoded as center positions~\cite{janjovs2021starnet, scibior2021imagining, gilles2021gohome}.
+These are evaluated using minimum average- or final-displacement error (minADE/FDE) and miss-rate (MR) (see Section~\ref{app:eval_details}).
+These measures compare the closest predicted mode with the ground-truth, and are important for demonstrating that predictions closely capture distinct modes of behaviour observed in the data.

-Figure~\ref{fig_conflict_modes} shows an example where a predictor produces accurate predictions for each agent with the closest mode, while additional predictions conflict with preferred path of the ego vehicle.
-These predictions can cause the ego vehicle to avoid the expected conflicts, for example with rapid braking, even though they are unlikely to occur.

-This problem can be addressed by a planner using the predicted probability of each mode.
-Probability estimates can be evaluated using measures such as predicted-mode RMS (predRMS), which evaluates mode probability estimates along with distances between predicted trajectories and observations.
-Existing methods such as~\cite{deo2018convolutional, antonello2022flash} have studied prediction using probabilistic predRMS evaluations on the NGSIM highway driving dataset~\cite{ngsim}.

-Another limitation of typical closest-mode evaluations is that they compare trajectory positions without considering the distribution of predictions over space.
-Probability distributions are useful for a planner to estimate the probability that a region of space will be in conflict with other agents in the scene.
-Methods such as~\cite{mercat2020multi, tang2019multiple} predict spatial distributions using a Gaussian Mixture Model (GMM), evaluated with the Negative-Log-Likelihood (NLL) of observations under the model, and are also studied on NGSIM.